dgchrt/core2d/README.md

 Human interaction is unified via abstractions, so that apps will just work, regardless of the devices in use.

 #### Controllers
-Gamepads or keyboard
 ![controllers](controller.png)

+Gamepads or keyboard.

 #### Pointers
-Mice or touch screen
 ![pointer](pointer.png)

+Mice or touch screen.

 ### Virtual Resolution
 Internal geometry frees the app logic from displays, i.e. your app can have an internal logic resolution of 800x600, while running on any display size.